ShalevBenDavid/OOP.Assignment1/README.md

 #### `Constructor`:
 Assigns name and creates the UbdoableStringBuilder "myStr".
 #### `update()`:
-Method that recieves the change (UbdoableStringBuilder object) and deep-copy it to "myStr".
+Method that recieves the change (UbdoableStringBuilder object) and shallow-copy it to "myStr".
 It also prints that "name" got the update!
 #### `getMyStr()`:
 Since MyStr is private, we created a getter method.